SSC PREVIOUS YEAR QUESTIONS

 d) honest

-Off and
+3. Off and on

 a) frequently